pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

   * Mapping two concepts with the same meaning
   * Mapping a concept as inexactly mapped to another concept (e.g. narrower-than or broader-than)

-## Assumptions

-1. **Check this:** WHO will now allow DAK authors to create value sets that consist directly of reference vocabulary codes.
-They must instead DAK-specific concepts that act as the go-between for reference vocabulary codes.
-2. Short-term Approach: Each DAK plus the Core dictionary exist as separate dictionaries, putting a layer of separation between concepts from different DAKs.
+1. Short-term Approach: Each DAK plus the Core dictionary exist as separate dictionaries, putting a layer of separation between concepts from different DAKs.
    1. Example: If a concept starts in Immz, it can also go to the Core dictionary with a mapping between the Immz and Core concepts.
    2. Pro: Separation of concepts is done intentionally; mapping can be done to link same-as concepts.
    3. Con: DAK Proliferation is harder to manage in long term; changes to concept(s) will need to be managed in multiple places: at the concept level AND at the mapping level; searching for and reusing concepts may be harder - which concept to reuse?